ooni/spec/backends/bk-001-ooni-backend.md

 # oonib specification

+* author: Arturo Filastò, Aaron Gibson, Simone Basso
 * version: 1.4.2
 * date: 2019-04-30
-* author: Arturo Filastò, Aaron Gibson, Simone Basso
+* status: _obsolete_

 This document aims at providing a functional specification of oonib.
 At the time of writing this document not all parts are fully implemented, though the application interface to oonib is.

 # 0.0 Notes